Nandini Satpathy: Srimati Nandini Satpathy Memorial Trust (SNSMT)

 In 2006 a social cause organisation, the Srimati Nandini Satpathy Memorial Trust (SNSMT), was established in her memory.
 It is one of the leading social cause organisations of Odisha albeit India.
-Shri.
 Suparno Satpathy heads SNSMT as Chairman.

 Family

-Her younger out of the two sons Tathagata Satpathy was a 4 time Member of Parliament from Biju Janata Dal and the editor of daily newspapers — Dharitri and OrissaPOST.
+Her younger out of the two sons Tathagata Satpathy is a 4 time Member of Parliament from Biju Janata Dal and the editor of daily newspapers — Dharitri and OrissaPOST.

 Her eldest grandson Suparno Satpathy is a noted socio-political leader, Chairman SNSMT and Cidevant Convenor PMSA-Odisha, Govt. of India.

 Legacy

-9 June, the birthday of late Smt.
-Nandini Satpathy, has been declared as National Daughters' Day – Nandini Diwas.
+9 June, the birthday of late Nandini Satpathy, has been declared as National Daughters' Day – Nandini Diwas.
 Nandini and Diwas are two Sanskrit words which means daughter and day, respectively.

 1st National Daughters day (Nandini Diwas) was celebrated in 2007 and Governor of Odisha was the chief guest in the event.

 7th National Daughters day (Nandini Diwas) was celebrated in 2013 and Governor of Rajasthan was the Chief guest in the event.